Bandy: Players

 Each team consists of a maximum of 11 players (excluding substitutes), one of whom must be the goalkeeper.
 A team of fewer than eight players may not start a game.
 Goalkeepers are the only players allowed to play the ball with their hands or arms, and they are only allowed to do so within the penalty area in front of their own goal.

 Though there are a variety of positions in which the outfield (non-goalkeeper) players are strategically placed by a coach, these positions are not defined or required by the rules of the game.

 The positions and formations of the players in bandy are virtually the same as the common association football positions and the same terms are used for the different positions of the players.
 A team usually consists of defenders, midfielders and forwards.
 The defenders can play in the form of centre-backs, full-backs and sometimes wing-backs, midfielders playing in the centre, attacking or defensive, and forwards in the form of centre forward, second strikers and sometimes a winger.
 Sometimes one player is also taking up the role of a libero.

 Any number of players may be replaced by substitutes during the course of the game.
 Substitutions can be performed without notifying the referee and can be performed while the ball is in play.
 However, the substitute must leave the ice before the teammate enters it.
 A team can bring at the most four substitutes to the game, five if one of these is an extra goalkeeper.

 Formation

 Formation in bandy describes how the players in a team generally position themselves on the rink and is often comparable to the formation in association football.
 The team's manager(s) define the team's formation while tactics are usually their prerogative as well.

-Bandy is a fluid and fast-moving game, and (with the exception of the goalkeeper) a player's position in a formation does not define their role as rigidly as for, for instance, a rugby player, nor are there episodes in play where players must expressly line up in formation (as in gridiron football).
+Bandy is a fluid and fast-moving game, and (with the exception of the goalkeeper) a player's position in a formation defines their role less rigidly than — for instance — for a rugby player, nor are there episodes in play where players must expressly line up in formation (as in gridiron football).
 The bandy games are more similar to association football in this regard.
 Nevertheless, a player's position in a formation generally defines whether a player has a mostly defensive or attacking role, and whether they tend to play towards one side of the pitch or centrally.